cdupont/CorentinDupont-WebPage/blog/posts/2014-01-06-pipes-machines-IOT.markdown

 It is freely inspired from this [tutorial](http://hackage.haskell.org/package/pipes-4.0.0/docs/Pipes-Tutorial.html).
 Similar ideas are implemented in the [Conduit](https://www.fpcomplete.com/user/snoyberg/library-documentation/conduit-overview) library.

-To process data streams, we usually use a data stream network.
+To process data streams, we usually use a data streaming network.
 The processing nodes of this network should have the following qualities:

 * Streaming capabilities